wearsshoes/arabic-diacritization-chrome/ROADMAP.md

 ### UI

 - 0.4: add toggle between standard diacritization
-- 0.4.2 Add cancel button to overlay.
+- 0.4.2 Add cancel button to widget.
-- 0.4.2 Minimize overlay on finish.
+- 0.4.2 Minimize widget on finish.
-- 0.4.2 Option to show/hide overlay entirely.
+- 0.4.2 Option to show/hide widget entirely.
 - 0.4.3 Redesign UI elements to be simpler and cleaner.
 - 0.4.3 Add FAQs/tooltips to options page.